Privileges and Training for New Procedures

 Further, educational opportunities for physicians to learn new procedures and techniques should be available to all physicians, regardless of specialty.
 Since many of the new procedures and techniques are very important to the practice of family medicine, the AAFP will work to ensure that such courses will be made available to family physicians.

 All hospitals should have a standing protocol for establishing the privileging criteria for a procedure new to that institution and for which no privileging criteria currently exist.
 The purpose for establishing such a process is to assure that the eligibility to exercise a new procedure is determined fairly, rigorously and with regard to ascertaining competence, rather than promoting or limiting access to any particular specialty.
-(1983) (April 2015 BOD)
+(1983) (2015 COD)